-"Advancements in farming equipment have not only solved major problems, but have greatly increased efficiency.
+"Advancements in farming equipment have created a shift toward greater efficiency in agriculture by nourishing more people and caring for the environment.
 Heavy machinery, harvesting equipment, tractors and attachments have played a role in the success of U.S. food production."

 In today's current world, there are many unique demands that have been placed on the modern farmer.
 The production levels of their agricultural goods faces major challenges due to soil depletion, changing weather patterns, shifting global food trends, increased operating costs, and changing global food demands.
 Thus, farmers have relied heavily on advanced equipment that enables them to produce more food on fewer acres and still profit from their operation.

 A constant need for new innovation..